-Edinburgh Old Town tenements, New Town houses and beautiful country gardens.
+NTS properties in Edinburgh include Old Town tenements, New Town houses and beautiful country gardens,

 ©National Trust for Scotland

 There are a number of NTS properties in Edinburgh and within easy travelling distance of the city.
 There are historic houses, grand country homes, and beautiful gardens – there are even a couple of quirky doocots.